simeononsecurity/simeononsecurity.ch/content/articles/how-to-protect-yourself-from-physical-credit-fraud/index.en.md

 ### Additional Tip: Consider RFID Blocking Wallets

 To protect yourself, get an actual **RFID blocking wallet**.
 [Silent pocket](https://amzn.to/421J6o6) is the only brand recommended.
-Most "RFID Blocking" wallets are a complete scam. simeononsecurity.com personally tested hundreds of wallets and supposed rfid blocking devices.
+Most "RFID Blocking" wallets are a complete scam. simeononsecurity.ch personally tested hundreds of wallets and supposed rfid blocking devices.
 Silent pocket is legit.

 ## Chip Technology